 The following reasons summarize the importance of Project Scope Management:

-- The project scope outlines necessary concepts like the project scope, deliverables, and other project constraints – so inevitably the project scope management becomes extremely important for any project.
+- The project scope outlines necessary concepts like the project scope, deliverables, and other project constraints – so inevitably project scope management becomes extremely important for any project.

 - One of the most important outcomes of effective project scope management is that the deliverables match the stakeholder’s requirements.
 Therefore, it saves any shortcomings when it comes to project requirements.